 Pale gums may indicate that a person has anemia, which is often the result of an iron deficiency.
-However, if the gums are white or painful, the cause may be more serious.
+Painful or white gums may also be a sign of an underlying condition.

 Healthy gums should be a relatively consistent shade of pink.
 They may appear slightly lighter around the teeth and darker around the sides of the mouth.
 One person’s gums may be naturally a little paler or darker than another’s.